FlyingGraysons/DerivativeCalc-C-/README.md

 # DerivativeCalc-Cpp
 A library to calculate derivatives of mathematical equations, written and usable in C++, as well as any derived langauges (D).
 This is derivatives in the calculus sense.
-The function uses a variadic function to be able to work with any polynomial, and only can do the power rule on positive integer terms.
+The function uses a variadic function (`va_list`) to be able to work with polynomials of any degree, and only can do the power rule on positive integer terms.

 ## Usage
 All code is in the derive.h file, which can be included with the simple
 ```cpp
 #include "derive.h"
 ```
-The function is called `derive()`
+The function is called `derive(degree, ...)`
 The mathematical equation must be expressed in coefficient form, which may not work for all equations.
 This means that for the equation 3x<sup>2</sup> + 234x + 45, it is already in coefficient form, because it is ax<sup>2</sup> + bx + c.
 The function returns a string containing the full function.